What Is the Solar Tax Credit & How Does It Work?

 The source of your solar equipment also plays a big role in your tax credit.
 The government offers a bonus credit of up to 10% if you use a certain amount of steel, iron, and other products made in the United States.
 This is a great way to increase your savings.
 On the other hand, there are restrictions to know.
 For projects starting after December 31, 2025, you cannot use equipment from a "foreign entity of concern."
 A reputable installer will manage the supply chain and verify that all components meet the Clean Electricity Investment Credit requirements.

-How the 48E Credit Compares to Other Incentives
+How Does the 48E Credit Stack Up?

 Figuring out solar incentives can feel complex, but understanding the differences helps you find the best path for your project.
 The 48E credit is a powerful tool for businesses, and it’s important to see how it fits within the broader landscape of federal and state programs, especially when compared to the well-known residential credit.